gvwilson/thirdbit/src/fiction/bear/index.md

 "You'll kill us both!"
 Mope shrieked.

-"Small… price…" Sergeant Dambu gasped.
+"Small… price…" Sergeant Inambu gasped.
 Mope heard something splash in the river below, and heard a bellow of triumph as whatever it was broke through the spells and headed down the Trout.
 The smell in the air around him was getting stronger and stronger.